tewhey-lab/MPRA_oligo_barcode_pipeline/README.md

  ```

 **NB: For the replicate fastq files, a single fastq.gz file is required for each replicate, if there are more than one they should be concatenated together.
 This can be done quickly using the `merge_*.sh` files in the `setup` folder**

+There are several optional inputs designed to make use easier.
+ - `MPRAmatch.barcode_orientation` / `MPRAcount.barcode_orientation` : Integer, default to 2.
+Pulls barcode 5' to 3' end.
+If set to 1 barcode will be pulled in 3' to 5' orientation.
+ - `MPRAmatch.flash_thread` : Integer, default to 25.
+Number of threads to be passed to FLASH2 for merging reads.
+ - `MPRAmatch.map_thread` : Integer, default to 30.
+Number of threads to be passed to Minimap2 for mapping reads.
+ - `MPRAmatch.sort_mem` : Integer, default to 30.
+Amount of memory (in GB) to be used when sorting.
+ - `MPRAcount.flags` : String, default to -ECSM -A 0.05 Any combination of these flags or none can be used.

 It is suggested to use `fill_<pipeline>_json.sh` scripts to help fill in the jsons above instead of trying to fill them out manually.